david-rockwood/fimpad/README.md

 * **Soft** ones auto-delete after use
 * **Hard** ones stay permanently

-Soft tags make it easy to design workflows that progressively consume boundaries.
+Soft tags make it easy to generate text for a narrow range of context, without cluttering the file with tags.

-Hard tags are good for long-lived structure, like chapter markers.
+Hard tags are good for long-lasting structure.

-You do *not* need prefix/suffix tags for simple completions — but once you start doing multi-step processing, they become very powerful.

 ---